 Instructions

 - Pressure cook the wings for 8 minutes with a quick pressure release: Sprinkle the chicken wing with the salt.
-Put a rack in the pressure cooker pot, pour in 1 cup of water, pile in the wings on top of the rack, and lock the pressure cooker lid.
-Pressure cook on high pressure ("pressure cook" or "manual" mode) for 8 minutes in an electric PC or 6 minutes in a stovetop PC, and then quick release the pressure.
+Put a cooking rack in an Instant Pot or other pressure cooker, pour in 1 cup of water, and pile the wings on top of the rack.
+Lock the pressure cooker lid.
+Pressure cook on high pressure for 8 minutes in an Instant Pot or other electric pressure cooker or 6 minutes in a stovetop PC.
+(Use Manual or Pressure Cook mode in an Instant Pot).
+Once the cooking time is done, quick release the pressure.

-- Broil the wings: Throw away the paper towels on the baking sheet.
-Using tongs, and leaving any excess sauce in the bowl (we’ll use it later), move the wings back to the baking sheet, spread out in a single layer.
-Set your broiler to high and broil the wings until browned and the sauce is bubbling, 5 to 15 minutes depending on the broiler.
-Keep a close eye on the wings; they go from brown to burned quickly under the broiler.
+- Broil the wings (optional): Move the wings from the sauce to the baking sheet, letting any excess sauce drip back into the bowl.
+Lay the wings out in a single layer on the baking sheet.
+Set your broiler to high and broil the wings until the sauce is browning and bubbling, 5 to 15 minutes, depending on the broiler.
+(Keep a close eye on the wings; they go from brown to burned quickly under the broiler.)

-- Sauce and serve: Move the wings from the baking sheet back into the bowl, and toss them one more time to coat with the remaining sauce.
+- Sauce again and serve: Return the wings from the baking sheet to the bowl and toss them again to coat with the remaining sauce.
 Pour the wings onto a platter and serve.
+Enjoy!

 Notes